We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Figuring out the best foods to eat when you have diabetes can be tough.

 It’s also important to eat foods that help prevent diabetes complications like heart disease.

-Here are the 16 best foods for diabetics, both type 1 and type 2.
+Here are the 16 best foods for people living with diabetes, both type 1 and type 2.

-Getting enough of these fats on a regular basis is especially important for diabetics, who have an increased risk of heart disease and stroke (1).
+Getting enough of these fats on a regular basis is especially important for people with diabetes, who have an increased risk for heart disease and stroke (